oracle-livelabs/database/heatwave-movie-stream/create-automl/create-automl.md

     g.
 Hit **ENTER** to execute the last command

-## Task 6: Predict a ROWS with different trained models
+## Task 6: Predict individual ROWS with the different trained models

 1. Test the model to predict the TOP 3 items recommended for a given user.

     a.
-Predict a ROW with the 3 models.
+Predict a ROW with each of the 3 models.
 Top 3 recommended items for the user '600'

     ```bash
     <copy>